-The CGC, whose members are appointed by the College president, includes faculty senate, staff senate, COPSA student representatives, faculty union, and administrators who make recommendations to the president.
+The CGC whose members include representatives from the faculty senate, staff senate, COPSA, faculty union, and administrators make recommendations to the president.
 The president reviews the recommendations and makes the final decision to present to the Board of Trustees (BOT).
-The BOT has the responsibility to ensure the College meets the needs of its stakeholders and to ensure that decision-making processes are communicated through policies, meeting minutes, annual, and public reports.
-The Participatory Governance Structure Handbook guides College stakeholders in the decision-making process.
+The BOT has the responsibility to ensure the College meets the needs of its stakeholders and to ensure decision-making processes are communicated through policies, meeting minutes, annual, and public reports.
+The new Participatory Governance Structure Handbook (2017) guides College stakeholders in the decision-making process at the institution.

-Other methods used to communicate leadership, planning, and governance-related decisions, actions, and outcomes, include the 2014-2020 Institutional Strategic Master Plan (ISMP), bylaws, financial reports, resource allocations, committee minutes, "Chachalani" newsletters, employee emails, media releases, social media postings, and MYGCC announcements.
-Public reports are available to all stakeholders on the MYGCC public website.411 GCC media releases 412 are used to communicate campus-wide decision-making processes such as campus construction,413 commencement ceremonies,414 accreditation of programs, clean audits, and scholarship awards.415 The Office of Assessment, Institutional Effectiveness, and Research (AIER) is the central repository for all governance reports.
+Other methods used to communicate leadership, planning, and governance-related decisions, actions, and outcomes, include the 2014-2020 Institutional Strategic Master Plan (ISMP), by-laws, financial reports, resource allocations, committee minutes, "Chachalani" newsletters, employee emails, media releases, and MYGCC announcements.
+Public reports are available to all stakeholders on the MYGCC public website.
+309 Guam Community College media releases 310 is a format used to communicate campus-wide decision-making processes such as campus construction, 311 commencement ceremonies, 312 accreditation of programs, clean audits, and scholarship awards.313 The Office of Assessment, Institutional Effectiveness, and Research (AIER) is the central repository for all governance reports.
 The president communicates College updates to students via "Meet the President" events each semester and to all employees during convocations and College assemblies.
-Additionally, Citizen Centric Reports summarize the year's events, academic highlights, achievements, financial status, and student outcomes at the College, such as increased student enrollment and graduation, and audit reports.416
+Additionally, Citizen Centric Reports (CCR) summarizes the year's events, academic highlights, achievements, financial status, and student outcomes at the College, such as increased student enrollment and graduation, and audit reports.314 The CCR is submitted to the Office of Public Accountability (OPA) each year.

-The MYGCC announcements forum is a useful online tool and documents decision-making process to College stakeholders, such as College assembly agendas, assessment deadlines, ACCJC updates, student scholarships, upcoming events, and faculty and staff workshops.
-For example, the president's contract was due to expire June 2016 and the BOT announced to its constituents, via the MYGCC announcements, that the board had extended the president's contract through June 2019.417 This is an example of positive and open communication to College constituents prior to media releases.
+The MyGCC announcements forum is a useful online tool and documents decision-making process to College stakeholders, such as College assembly agendas, assessment deadlines, ACCJC updates, student scholarships, upcoming events, as well as faculty, and staff workshops.
+The president's contract was due to expire June 2016 and the BOT